-- Identify, in collaboration with development agencies, the key areas where coffee can play a major role in promoting sustainable development. - Assist in the preparation of coffee sector development project proposals. - Mobilize funds for coffee sector development projects. - Support research and development of new technologies. - Encourage entrepreneurship in rural communities. - Contribute to capacity-building of farmers' organizations. - Raise awareness of the profile of the coffee sector in the donor community. - Share results from individual projects/interventions widely among the development community (donors, stakeholders, implementing parties, etc.).
+- Identify, in collaboration with development agencies, the key areas where coffee can play a major role in promoting sustainable development. - Support the design and implementation of national coffee strategies and encourage sharing of best practices. - Assist in the preparation of coffee sector development project proposals. - Identify and mobilize funds for coffee sector development projects. - Support research and development of new technologies. - Actively support initiatives that encourage entrepreneurship in rural communities. - Contribute to capacity-building of farmers' organizations. - Raise awareness of the profile of the coffee sector in the donor community. - Share results from policies, and individual projects/interventions widely among the development community (donors, stakeholders, implementing parties, etc.).